Galantamine: Pharmacokinetics

 Absorption of galantamine is rapid and complete and shows linear pharmacokinetics.
 It is well absorbed with absolute oral bioavailability between 80 and 100%.
 It has a terminal elimination half-life of seven hours.
 Peak effect of inhibiting acetylcholinesterase was achieved about one hour after a single oral dose of 8 mg in some healthy volunteers.

 The coadministration of food delays the rate of galantamine absorption, but does not affect the extent of absorption.

 Plasma protein binding of galantamine is about 18%, which is relatively low.

 Metabolism

 Approximately 75% of a dose of galantamine is metabolised in the liver.
 In vitro studies have shown that hepatic CYP2D6 and CYP3A4 are involved in galantamine metabolism.
 Within 24 hours of intravenous or oral administration approximately 20% of a dose of galantamine will be excreted unreacted in the urine.

 In humans, several metabolic pathways for galantamine exist.
 These pathways lead to the formation of a number of different metabolites.
 One of the metabolites that may result can be formed through the glucuronidation of galantamine.
 Additionally, galantamine may undergo oxidation or demethylation at its nitrogen atom, forming two other possible metabolites.
 Galantamine can undergo demethylation at its oxygen atom, forming an intermediate which can then undergo glucuronidation or sulfate conjugation.
 Lastly, galantamine may be oxidized and then reduced before finally undergoing demethylation or oxidation at its nitrogen atom, or demethylation and subsequent glucuronidation at its oxygen atom.

-For Razadyne ER, the once-a-day formulation, CYP2D6 poor metabolizers had drug exposures that were approximately 50% higher than for extensive metabolizers.
-About 7% of the population has this genetic mutation; however, because the drug is individually titrated to tolerability, no specific dosage adjustment is necessary for this population.